freedomofpress/securedrop-docs/docs/development/translations.rst

 #.
 Review the contextual information about the :ref:`source string <weblate_glossary_source_string>`
    in the **Source information** sidebar, like its location in our source code.
 #.
 If a screenshot of the SecureDrop user interface is available, read the *source string* in context.

-   You can also use `SecureDrop's demo server`_ to preview the source string in context.
+   * For SecureDrop, you can also use `SecureDrop's demo server`_ to preview the source string in context.
+   * For the (beta) SecureDrop Client, consult the screenshots published with the `SecureDrop Workstation documentation`_.
+Feel free to :ref:`contact the SecureDrop team <getting_help_translations>` with any questions or feedback.

 #.
 Input your translation in the **Translation** test area near the *source string*.
 #.
 Click **Save**.
 The next untranslated string will appear automatically.